 Indiana law limits the amount that a creditor can garnish (take) from your wages for repayment of debts.
-Indiana uses the same wage garnishment limits found in federal wage garnishment laws (also called wage attachments).
-For the most part, creditors with judgments can take only 25% of your net wages after required deductions.
-However, for a few types of debts, creditors can take more.
+Prior to July 2014, Indiana law used the same wage garnishment limits found in federal wage garnishment laws (also called wage attachments).
+However, beginning in July 2014, Indiana provided more protection for Indiana debtors.

 Read on to learn about wage garnishment law in Indiana.

 A wage garnishment or wage attachment is an order from a court or a government agency that is sent to your employer.
 It requires your employer to withhold a certain amount of money from your paycheck and then send this money directly to your creditor.

 Different garnishment rules apply to different types of debt -- and there are legal limits on how much of your paycheck can be garnished.

 To learn more about how wage garnishments work, how to object to a wage garnishment, and more, see our Wage Garnishment and Attachment topic.

 When Can a Creditor Garnish Your Wages in Indiana?

 Most creditors cannot get a wage garnishment order until they have first obtained a court judgment stating that you owe the creditor money.
 For example, if you are behind on credit card payments or owe a doctor’s bill, those creditors cannot garnish your wages (unless they sue you and get a judgment).

 However, there are a few exceptions to this rule.
 Your wages can be garnished without a court judgment for:

 - court ordered child support